yannanlu/plan-ec2-chef/README.md

 terraform show
 ```

-To apply the plan to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application plus the database of MySQL and the web frontend of Apache2:
+To apply the plan to provision an EC2 instance of Ubuntu 16.04 LTS on a non-default profile and with the default web application plus the database of MySQL and the web frontend of Apache2:
 ```
-terraform apply -var pem_file=~/.ssh/ylu.pem -var recipe=mysql
+terraform apply -var pem_file=~/.ssh/ylu.pem -var profile=test -var recipe=mysql
 ```

 To apply the plan to provision an EC2 instance of Centos 7 with the default web application plus the database of Postgresql and the web frontend of Ngnix: